LaTeX to MathML

 This website allows you to convert LaTeX math into MathML (or, more specifically, MathML Core), which is then rendered by your browser.
 For example, try this input:

 Recent versions of all the major browsers support MathML Core, so you should be able to see the rendered math.
+For example: x2.

 The conversion runs entirely in your browser, using WebAssembly and a tiny bit of JavaScript.
 Your LaTeX math is never sent to a server.
 The compiled WebAssembly is under 100kB; less than many images on the web.
 Additionally, this webpage needs a patched version of the Latin Modern Math font, to render primes correctly on Chromium-based browsers.
 The font file for that is 375kB.